 Well, it depends on the person’s competence, citizenship and the type and length of work.

 The employer that seconds an employee to Norway must consider if the employee needs a work permit or not.

-The work permit is linked to the resident permit, and basically all EU/EEA citizen can reside and work in Norway.
-EU/EEA citizens can move to Norway and start to work straight away; however, if they are planning to stay in Norway for more than 3 months, they must register with the police.
+The work permit is linked to the residence permit, and basically all EU/EEA citizen can reside and work in Norway.
+EU/EEA citizens can move to Norway and start to work straight away.
+However, if they are planning to stay in Norway for more than 3 months, they must register with the police.
 On the other hand, if they commute to their home country during these 3 months, there isn’t an obligation to register, since a new 3 months period will start.